Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 None

 ## Patch Release 5.23
-A patch was released on August 23, 2024, with the following fixs.
+A patch was released on August 23, 2024, with the following fix.

 ### Bug Fixes